John Pakington, 1st Baron Hampton: 1870s

 In 1871 Pakington addressed the Social Science Congress, speaking on the "New Social Alliance", with which Disraeli was toying.
 The term referred to discussions being held between Conservative Party leaders and workers' representatives.
 They aroused hostility from Tory backbenchers; and George Charles Brodrick called it a "semi-communistic programme".
 Pakington had joined the ephemeral movement of John Scott Russell, signing with Stafford Northcote, Gathorne Hardy and some of the House of Lords a memorandum on social reform measures to be taken, the "seven points".
 In October, in an article "The New Social Movement", the Saturday Review commented:

 The pompous announcement of an alliance between the aristocracy and the artisans bears traces of Mr. Disraeli's earlier manner; but a serious belief in the practicability in the present day of a limited and regulated socialism is only worthy of Sir John Pakington or of Lord John Manners.
 When Coningsby and Sybil were published, there had been no insurrection of a Paris Commune, nor had Mr. Mill and the Land and Labour League attacked directly or indirectly the right of property in land.

 Pakington, by now unpopular with Tory leaders, lost his seat in the Commons in the 1874 general election, defeated on a large swing from 1868 by John Corbett, a local Liberal.
 He was raised to the peerage as Baron Hampton, of Hampton Lovett and of Westwood in the County of Worcester.

 Other public appointments

 Hampton served for many years as chairman of the Worcestershire Quarter Sessions.
 He was elected a Fellow of the Royal Society in June 1858.
 He was also President of the Royal Statistical Society from 1861 to 1863 and Chief Civil Service Commissioner from 1875 until his death.
+He was also the president of the Institution of Naval Architects from its inception in 1860 until months before his death.